 Give your afternoon tea a tropical twist with these coconut orange tartlets.
 Mini tartlet cases are filled with coconut whipped cream and topped with mandarins to create this brilliant bite-sized dessert.

 It’s not all about the cakes and scones!
-Sandwiches and tiny savory snacks are an integral part of any afternoon tea.
+Sandwiches and tiny savoury snacks are an integral part of any afternoon tea.
 From classic sandwiches to mini quiches, these high tea food ideas are sure to go down a treat with tea party guests.

-An afternoon tea wouldn’t be complete without a classic cucumber sandwich, and this is an alternative take on the high tea favorite.
+An afternoon tea wouldn’t be complete without a classic cucumber sandwich, and this is an alternative take on the high tea favourite.
 Make use of flower and leaf fondant cutters to cut intricate garnishes for these fancy open sandwiches.

 These little egg cups are so versatile!
-Each bite is packed full of delicious cheddar cheese and spinach for full-on flavor.
+Each bite is packed full of delicious cheddar cheese and spinach for full-on flavour.
 As well as being the perfect size for afternoon tea, they’re also great for breakfast, brunch or a tasty snack.

 These bite-sized cheesy mini quiches are guaranteed to impress!
-As well as being great for grown-up guests, these delicious savory bites will go down a treat with kids too.
+As well as being great for grown-up guests, these delicious savoury bites will go down a treat with kids too.
 You can experiment with the fillings too – add asparagus or red pepper chunks for a veggie alternative.

 These little pizza puffs wouldn’t look out of place at a football viewing party – but once you’ve popped them out of their tin and onto your cake stand, they’ll be fit for a queen!
 Transform a simple puff pastry base into a mini pizza with a variety of toppings, from pepperoni and jalapeno to ham and pineapple!
-All you need is a mini muffin tin!

 Who says high tea sandwiches have to be made with bread?
-This great little recipe will take you from breakfast to brunch with a pit stop at afternoon tea!
-Make homemade buttermilk biscuits using sweet potato, sage and paprika and fill them with ham and avocado.
+This nifty little recipe will take you from breakfast to brunch with a pit stop at afternoon tea!
+Make homemade American buttermilk biscuits using sweet potato, sage and paprika and fill them with ham and avocado.
 Swap the ham for egg or cheese or a veggie twist!